open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-3-containerization/lab/containerization-lab-2.md

 - Demonstrate understanding of AWS IAM roles and permissions by using an assumed role for Docker operations.

 ## Introduction
-This lab simulates a common industry practice where developers need to access corporate resources securely via a VPN.
-You'll will be using the internal services available to generate temporary credentials for AWS services, allowing you to push Docker images to a company-shared AWS Elastic Container Registry (ECR).
+**This lab simulates a common industry practice where developers need to access corporate resources securely via a VPN.** You'll will be using the internal services available to generate temporary credentials for AWS services, allowing you to push Docker images to a company-shared AWS Elastic Container Registry (ECR).

 ## Accessing the Corporate Network via VPN

 {: .warning}
 This lab requires the lab infrastructure to be set up by an instructor or administrator.
-Independent learners should refer to the [lab setup repository](https://github.com/open-devsecops/lab-infra-setup/tree/main/topic-2-devops-lab/aws) to configure this environment accordingly.
+Independent learners should refer to the [lab setup guide](../../../../lab-setup-guide/) to configure this environment accordingly.

 **VPN Configuration and Connection:**
 - Download the VPN configuration file from `https://{public_ip}`. _Ask the lab administrator for the public ip of the internal network, and replace the `{public_ip}` placeholder._